Aj-K-code/mouseminder/README.md

 A fun tool to help you stop fidgeting with your mouse.
 If you move your mouse too much without clicking, MouseMinder will give you a playful warning and repeatedly drag your cursor towards the center of the screen for a timeout, showing a random emoji as feedback.

+**Note:** This application works differently depending on your desktop environment:
+- On X11, it uses event listeners for immediate detection
+- On Wayland (default in Ubuntu 22.04+), it uses polling due to security restrictions

 ## Features

 -   Detects excessive mouse movement without clicking.